-The Company classifies its share capital, share subscriptions received, share-based payments reserve and warrants reserve as capital, which at July 31, 2021 totalled \$60,777,903 (July 31, 2020 - \$41,532,666).
+The Company classifies its share capital, share-based payments reserve and warrants reserve as capital, which at July 31, 2022 totalled \$87,280,182 (July 31, 2021 - \$60,777,903).
 When managing capital, the Company's objectives are to ensure the entity continues as a going concern as well as to maintain optimal returns to shareholders and benefits for other stakeholders.
 Management adjusts the capital structure as necessary in order to support the acquisition, exploration and development of mineral properties.
 The Board of Directors does not establish qualitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
 The properties in which the Company currently has an interest are in the exploration stage; as such the Company is dependent upon external financing to fund its activities.
 In order to carry out the planned exploration and pay for administrative costs, the Company will spend its existing working capital and raise additional amounts as needed.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is appropriate.
-There were no changes in the Company's approach to capital management during the years ended July 31, 2021 and July 31, 2020.
+There were no changes in the Company's approach to capital management during the years ended July 31, 2022 and July 31, 2021.
 The Company is not subject to any externally imposed capital requirements.

-Notes to the Consolidated Financial Statements For years ended July 31, 2021 and 2020 (Expressed in Canadian dollars unless specifically indicated otherwise)
+Notes to the Consolidated Financial Statements For years ended July 31, 2022 and 2021 (Expressed in Canadian dollars unless specifically indicated otherwise)